mbhall88/pistis/README.md

 This package provides plotting designed to give you an idea of how your long read sequencing data looks.
-It was conceived of and developed with nanopore reads in mind, but there is not reason why PacBio reads can't be used.
+It was conceived of and developed with nanopore reads in mind, but there is no reason why PacBio reads can't be used.

 ## Installation